subfuzion/appmesh-blog/colorapp/walkthrough.md

 ### Configure App Mesh resources

-We will now add our mesh resource definitions so that when we finally deploy our services, the mesh will be able to push computed configuration down to the Envoy proxy running as a sidecar in each ECS task.
+We will now add our mesh resource definitions so that when we finally deploy our services, the mesh will be able to push computed configuration down to each Envoy proxy running as a sidecar for each ECS task.
 The following CloudFormation template will be used to create these resources for our application:

 `examples/apps/colorapp/servicemesh/appmesh-colorapp.yaml`